 St. Lawrence University requires all undergraduate students to reside on-campus for the whole of their University experience.
 This requirement is predicated upon the belief that over the course of four years, students benefit progressively from a residential curriculum in a number of ways.
 They learn to live with a diversity of students and to value the unique contributions of community members.
 Students develop and utilize leadership skills, allowing them to have a positive impact on their residential communities.
 They also develop life skills which will benefit them throughout their lives - including communication, assertiveness, prioritization and time management skills.

 Many Residential Options

 First-year students are housed in traditional residence halls, where they participate in their selected First Year Program (FYP) communities.
 Faculty and staff work in teams to ensure students a seamless educational experience, where academic and residential programs are integrated.
-In the first year, students gain requisite knowledge of themselves and of St. Lawrence to choose among our many residential options, which include traditional residence hall rooms, suites with lounge areas, theme cottages, Greek houses and the senior townhouses.
+In the first year, students gain requisite knowledge of themselves and of St. Lawrence to choose among our many residential options for their successive years at SLU, which include traditional residence hall rooms, suites with lounge areas, theme cottages, Greek houses and the senior townhouses.
 Many upperclass students elect to live in one of our 16 residential theme communities or 2 learning communities to pursue an interest collaboratively with their peers.

 A Caring Staff